Risk-based framework for considering waterway health in strategic land-use planning

 is for licensees in non-metropolitan areas, generally local councils and other water authorities.
 It describes the requirements for sewage treatment systems other than those operated by Sydney Water and Hunter Water (which have a separate licensing process).

 - the potential impacts of sewer overflows on human health and the environment

-- the EPA's approach to sewer overflow management
+- the EPA's approach to managing sewer overflows

 - licensing techniques to minimise sewer overflows